RabinPhaiju/Laravel-8/Laravel_info.md

 # Accessor

-- used to data before displaying the data.
+- used in data before displaying the data.

+# Mutator

+- update data before saving in database.